Treehouse of Horror XXXIV: "Ei8ht"

 In an alternative ending to the fifth season episode "Cape Feare" (1993), Lisa watched Sideshow Bob brutally murder Bart on a houseboat drifting from Terror Lake to Springfield.
-Thirty years later, in a parody of the David Fincher series Mindhunter, a traumatised Lisa has become a renowned criminal profiler.
+Thirty years later, in a parody of the David Fincher series Mindhunter, a traumatized Lisa has become a renowned criminal profiler.
 She is called upon by Springfield Police Department Officer Nelson Muntz to help investigate a series of murders with messages of the victims' names followed by "was the first" scrawled in blood.

 Seeking help in a Hannibal Lecter-style riddle or anagram from an imprisoned Bob, he instead mocks the idea as a plot cliché and provokes her wrath by bragging in a crude limerick about the murder of Bart.
 At the sixth victim's funeral, Lisa realizes the murder victims were all firstborns and searches a slaughterhouse owned by Ana Gram.

 Nelson is killed in the slaughterhouse, while Lisa discovers a nearby room resembling her own childhood bedroom.
 To her horror, Lisa watches security footage that shows her as Nelson's killer.
-The police arrest her and, in the same cell, Lisa reveals to Bob, her Fight Club-style split personality.
+The police arrest her and, in the same cell, Lisa reveals to Bob her Fight Club-style split personality.
 "Professor Lisa" was an unaware accomplice and the prison guard who put them in the same cell is her sister Maggie in disguise.
 Revealing she planned the entire killing spree so she could avenge the murder of Bart, Lisa first plays a vinyl of the aria Bob sang before killing Bart, "He is an Englishman" from the Gilbert and Sullivan operetta H.M.S Pinafore, and then brutally murders Sideshow Bob.